Andriy3333/4461-term-project/README.md

 # Social Media Simulation of Human Satisfaction with Bot Interaction

 By Yinkan Chen, Andriy Sapeha, Hongji Tang

-## A. Overview of Current Implementation
+## A. Overview of the Phenomenon Modeled

-This project simulates the effects of bot interactions on human user satisfaction in social media environments.
-As social media platforms become increasingly populated with AI-driven bots, we observe a phenomenon known as "enshittification" - a decline in user experience, growing distrust, and eventual user disengagement.
-Our simulation explores how bots contribute to this decline by interacting with both human users and other bots, ultimately shaping platform dynamics in a way that erodes trust and satisfaction.
+This project simulates the effects of AI-driven bots on human user satisfaction in social media environments.
+As social media platforms become increasingly populated with bots, we observe a phenomenon known as "enshittification" - a decline in user experience, growing distrust, and eventual user disengagement.
+Our simulation explores how bots contribute to this decline by interacting with both human users and other bots, ultimately shaping platform dynamics in ways that can erode trust and satisfaction.

-The current implementation features an agent-based model using Mesa 3.1.4 with:

-1. **Two agent types:**
+Our agent-based model features two primary agent types:

-   - **Human Agents**: Users with satisfaction levels, topic interests, and interaction patterns
+- **Human Agents**: Users with satisfaction levels, topic interests, and varying interaction patterns
-   - **Bot Agents**: Automated accounts of different types (spam, misinformation, astroturfing) that interact with humans and other bots
+- **Bot Agents**: Automated accounts of different types (spam, misinformation, astroturfing) with unique behavioral patterns

-2. **Small-world network structure:**

-   - Represents social connections between users
-   - Periodically rewired to simulate changing trends and topics

-3. **Interactive visualization:**

-   - Built with Solara 1.44.1
-   - Network graph visualization showing human and bot connections
-   - Satisfaction histogram and trend analysis
-   - Population dynamics visualization

-4. **Core simulation mechanics:**
-   - Human-to-human interactions (generally positive)
-   - Human-to-bot interactions (generally negative)
-   - Bot detection and removal system
-   - Satisfaction-based user retention
-   - Dynamic network evolution

-In our current simulation, bots and humans interact in a network structure where humans have satisfaction levels that decrease upon negative interactions with bots.
-Each agent type has specific behavior patterns, and the simulation tracks various metrics over time, including average human satisfaction, active population counts, and network structure changes.
+The simulation takes place in a 2D topic space with four quadrants representing different discussion areas:
+- Q1 (0-0.5, 0-0.5): Tech/Business (Serious & Individual)
+- Q2 (0-0.5, 0.5-1): Politics/News (Serious & Societal)
+- Q3 (0.5-1, 0-0.5): Hobbies (Casual & Individual)
+- Q4 (0.5-1, 0.5-1): Pop Culture (Casual & Societal)

+Agents move through this space based on preferences and interact with each other, with different interaction types affecting human satisfaction.
+The model incorporates realistic distributions of both humans and bots across topic areas based on research findings, with bots being concentrated in Tech/Business (56%) and Politics/News (27%) quadrants, while humans favor Pop Culture (50%) and Hobbies (34%).

 ## B. How to Run the Simulation

 ### Requirements

-This project requires Python 3.13 and the packages inside requirements.txt.
+This project requires Python 3.13 and the packages specified in requirements.txt.

 ### Installation

-1. Navigate to the unzipped project.
-Make sure you are in the project directory. :
+1. Clone the repository or navigate to the project directory:

    ```
    cd 4461-term-project/src